PierreGode/MMM-Chores/README.md

 `levelTitles` array or the defaults.

 Custom reward titles can also be adjusted from the admin interface's Edit Rewards dialog in the settings, which lists each person.
+In the People section, the present icon shows the reward titles available for that person but doesn't allow editing.

 ### Per-person levels